// LIVE MARKET DATA

 EBITDA

 Earnings Before Interest, Tax, Depreciation and Amortisation.
 Used to compare profitability without accounting noise.
-For gaming companies with large game development amortisation, EBITDA gives a cleaner view of operating health.

 Guidance